 Although Riga is a beautiful and thriving city now it has a very interesting and troubled history.
 It was founded back in 1201 as a port city and a base to conquer and convert people to Christianity.
 In 1621, Riga became part of Sweden but still maintained some autonomy.
 In 1710, an invasion by Peter the Great of Russia ended Swedish rule and Russian control began.

 Latvia declared its independence on November 18, 1918, but it took two years of fighting the Latvian War of Independence, to be as recognized as an independent country by Soviet Russia.
 In 1940, the country was occupied again by the Soviet Union.
 Then a year later, Latvia was invaded and occupied by Nazi Germany, and the Soviets regained control in the mid-1940s.
-You can learn more about what life was like under Russian rule at the Museum of the Occupation of Latvia.

 Even under Soviet economic control, the Latvian culture and infrastructures survived.
 The Latvian people still wanted their independence and finally got it in 1991.
 Then they began to rebuild the Riga old town area which had been damaged during World War II.
 Now Latvia is a member of the United Nations, NATO, and the European Union and Riga, with its picturesque Old Town, has become a tourist destination.
-To learn more about the city’s history and see areas outside the Old Town, check out this Riga alternative travel guide.

 Best Views of Riga